 His statements followed assertions by selectman George Dentino that the board should get serious about the heavy-drinking parking lot crowd, and do something more to damp down the incidents that call for so much police response.

-Dentino suggested the wording of the 2012 license include a provision for re-opening license discussions at any time during the concert season, as a response to violations of the decibel level cap or the 11 p.m. deadline for the final curtain.
+Dentino suggested the wording of the 2012 license include a provision for re-opening license discussions at any time during the concert season, as a response to violations of or the 11 p.m. deadline for the final curtain.

 "There has to be a way of protecting the community without waiting another year," he said.